stephengaito/pdf2htmlex-laminar-scripts/jobs/Readme.md

   `REPO` and `PDF2HTMLEX_BRANCH` environment variables are set.

-- `pdf2htmlex-build.run` acutally builds, installs and creates an AppImage, Debian archive and a Docker image.
+- `pdf2htmlex-build.run` acutally builds, installs and creates an AppImage, Debian archive and a Container image.

   The `DIST` environment variable is used to control which Ubuntu distribution is used to build pdf2htmlEX.